 Cooksville Creek has been the subject of numerous studies and reports for the past 40 years, primarily because of intense urbanization of the watershed.
 This has resulted in an overly responsive watershed, characterized by frequent, flash rainfall runoff events.

-Consulate Management Ltd. proposed an infill project consisting of residential high rise buildings located on Camilla Road immediately north of the Queen Elizabeth Way (QEW) highway.
+Consulate Management Ltd. proposed an infill project consisting of residential high-rise buildings located on Camilla Road immediately north of the Queen Elizabeth Way (QEW) highway.
 The site is located within the floodplain of Cooksville Creek.
-Crozier & Associates successfully completed the requisite Two-Zone Floodplain Study in 2013 securing technical approval from the Credit Valley Conservation.
-The study involved a complex sensitivity analysis of floodplain encroachment scenarios and hydraulic impact following methodology per Provincial Policy Statement on Natural Hazards (MNR, 2005) and the work plan established by the City and CVC.
+Crozier & Associates successfully completed the requisite Two-Zone Floodplain Study in 2013 securing technical approval from the Credit Valley Conservation (CVC).
+The study involved a complex sensitivity analysis of floodplain encroachment scenarios and hydraulic impact per Provincial Policy Statement on Natural Hazards (MNR, 2005) and the work plan established by the City and CVC.

-Noteworthy is the effectiveness of Crozier & Associates in resolving complex technical issues relating to the two-zone area that had previously been left unresolved despite numerous attempts by others over the past ten years.
-Consulate Management intends to proceed with a re-zoning and Site Plan application in 2014.
+Crozier & Associates effectively resolved these complex technical issues related to the Two-Zone area which had previously been left unresolved despite numerous attempts by others over the past ten years.

 Read more about our services in Water Resources Engineering: https://www.cfcrozier.ca/what-we-do/water-resources/Print This Post | Back to Case Stories